JetBrains/kotlin-native/DEBUGGING.md

 ## Debugging

-Currently the Kotlin native compiler produces debug info compatible with the DWARF 2 specification, so modern debugger tools can perform the following operations:
+Currently the Kotlin/Native compiler produces debug info compatible with the DWARF 2 specification, so modern debugger tools can perform the following operations:
 - breakpoints
 - stepping